I Don't Wanna Know Why the Caged Bird Sings: Cultural references

 The title of this episode is a take-off of the 1969 autobiography I Know Why the Caged Bird Sings by Maya Angelou.
 Dwight's buggy eyes is a reference to his guest voice actor's Steve Buscemi's eyes.
 Homer reveals he works on a Superman novel.
 Agnes quotes that Dwight and his partner are "Johnny and Clyde", a take on Bonnie and Clyde.
 Chief Wiggum watches The Negotiator on a portable DVD player to learn how to deal with a hostage situation.
 The Itchy & Scratchy episode "The Un-Natural" parodies the baseball steroids scandal, and the title references the book and film The Natural.
 Dwight escapes from jail like Andy Dufresne did in The Shawshank Redemption.
 After the escape it looks like Dwight steps on the camera, which is a reference to Robert De Niro who steps to the camera after his release from jail in the film Cape Fear.
 Dr. Hibbert and Krusty, who meet up at the end, reference the earlier hostage scene, off-hand implying The Nine.
 "Dilbert's Flying Cubicle" (with the theme music from the Dilbert animated series), "Tilt N' Spew", "Mr. Frog's Mild Ride", "FedEx Presents: The Bathroom" and "It's a Long Line" are seen at the amusement park, references to famous and well-known rides, comics, companies, and chains.
 Dwight's partner in the robbery is based on John Cazale and his character in the movie Dog Day Afternoon which also involved a hostage situation.
 When Marge visited Dwight in prison Homer was among three Aryan Brotherhood members and called them the three amigos.
 The song "Who Can It Be Now?" by the Australian group Men at Work plays when Dwight stalks Marge.

 Reception

-The episode had 8.8 million viewers.
+The episode earned a 3.0 rating and was watched by 8.7 million viewers, which was the 39th most-watched show that week.

 Robert Canning of IGN enjoyed Buscemi's appearance, and he particularly enjoyed the scene where the funhouse mirror ballooned Buscemi's eyes to a "hilarious extreme"; he also felt Buscemi's voice was the first guest voice of the season to have been used to its fullest potential.
 Despite the humor of the episode, he also stated the ending of the episode did indeed falter a bit at the end and felt it could not deliver as many laughs as everything that came before it.
 This episode was also one of two episodes he enjoyed this season, the other being "Midnight Towboy".

+Richard Keller of TV Squad thought the episode was "funny and focused well on Marge" but wondered why Bart and Lisa have been largely absent this season.
+He highlighted the performance by Buscemi and was not aware that Julia Louis-Dreyfus had guest starred.